Opposition to new Libyan PM may scupper oil port deal

 With parliamentary elections set for later this year Maiteeq’s mandate is limited to just a few months, further dampening any hopes for an early breakthrough in the oil talks.

-Maiteeq has tried to win over skeptics by stressing his business credentials and his non-party background.
+Maiteeq has tried to win over sceptics by stressing his business credentials and his non-party background.